-What are the OSHA Emergency Shower Requirements?
+What are the OSHA Emergency Safety Shower Requirements?

 It states, "Where the eyes or body of any person may be exposed to injurious corrosive materials, suitable facilities for quick drenching or flushing of the eyes and body shall be provided within the work area for immediate emergency use."

-What are the OSHA Emergency Shower Requirements for Installation?
+OSHA Emergency Shower Installation Requirements

 - Showers require a minimum supply of 20 gallons per minute at a pressure of 30 lbs. per square inch for at least 15 minutes.

 What are the OSHA Emergency Shower Requirements for Servicing and Maintenance?